-Dr R A Mashelkar has held the positions of DG of CSIR, President of Indian National Science Academy, Chairman of National Innovation Foundation , and President of Global Research Alliance.
+Dr Mashelkar has occupied the positions of Director General of CSIR, President of Indian National Science Academy as also Global Research Alliance and Chairman of National Innovation Foundation.

 Dr Arunabha Ghosh

-Dr Arunabha Ghosh is a public policy professional, adviser, author, columnist, and institution builder.
-As the founder-CEO of the Council on Energy, Environment and Water, since 2010, he has led CEEW to the top ranks as one of Asia’s leading policy research institutions (eight years in a row); and among the world’s 20 best climate think-tanks in 2013 and 2016.
+Dr Arunabha Ghosh is an internationally recognised public policy expert, author, columnist, and institution builder.
+He is the founder-CEO, since 2010, of the Council on Energy, Environment and Water, and has led CEEW to the top ranks as one of Asia’s leading policy research institutions and among the world’s 20 best climate think-tanks.

 Leads the Sustainability practice in Asia; drives large-scale, digital-led transformations in the energy and materials sector.
 Rajat is a senior partner at our Mumbai office.
 Since joining McKinsey in 1992, he has taken on several critical roles at the firm from leading our Asian Energy & Materials sector, helming various high-profile, digital-first operational transformations, to most recently, spearheading the Sustainability Practice in Asia.

 He has lived on three continents and served clients in 15 countries, including China, India, Indonesia, the Netherlands, South Africa, Thailand, the United Kingdom, and the United States.

 Rajat is passionate about Sustainability and helping companies take effective measures to remove carbon from across their businesses processes.
 He helped set up India’s National Solar Mission, often considered to be one of the country’s biggest contributions to the decarbonisation movement.